-Cell based scrolling using Actions and cell re-positioning Pixel based scrolling using table xoffset and yoffset It is not suggested to mix and match between the two techniques.
+Cell based scrolling using Actions and cell re-positioning

+Pixel based scrolling using table xoffset and yoffset

+Both internally modify the x and y offsets, so it is safe to mix and match between the two techniques.

 The cell based scrolling is performed by changing the cell that is located at the top left most corner of the visual table.
 This is performed using the Table Navigate or Table Scroll actions.
 These actions provide flexibility with regards to the roll-over of content as well since they are simply manipulating which cells are being displayed.